All Episodes

 Not a small task.

-Deportations, not a small task, securing the border, not a small task, putting in place all the the pieces of the puzzle needed for energy dominance, not a small task.
+Putting in place all the pieces of the puzzle needed for energy dominance.

-Uh getting rid of the Department of Education, transformational.
+Getting rid of the Department of Education, transformational.

-It'd be good for the world if it bears fruit.
+It would be good for the world if it bears fruit.

 All right, back to our phones as we say hi to Sharon is in Kentucky.

-Hey Sharon, how are you?
+Hey, Sharon, how are you?

 Glad you called.